No matter how carefully you treat your new couch cushions and throw pillows, there will come a time when they need a good washing.

 - Why Do I Need to Wash Throw Pillows?

-- Washing Guidelines for Throw Pillows Without Removable Cover
+- Guidelines for Washing Throw Pillows Without Removable Covers

 - How to Get Rid of Stubborn Stains

 - Washing Throw Pillows with a Removable Cover